Sealaska Heritage Institute Celebration

 Featured artists: La Santa Cecelia, Sonia de los Santos.
 Presented in partnership with Mexicantown Community Development.

-Categories: Performance.
+Categories: Performances.
 Cost: Free.
 Event Location: Detroit, Michigan.

 Saturday, June 27, 2026.